cognesy/instructor-php/notes/NOTES.md

 ### CanProvideExamples contract

-initially to feed extraction prompts, esp for weak models
+Initially just to feed extraction prompts, esp. for weak models.
+Later: to generate examples for prompt optimization.

 ### CanProcessResponseMessage

-to manually process text of response
+To manually process text of response.

 ### CanProcessRawResponse

-to work with raw response object
+To work with raw response object.